kubermatic/docs/content/kubermatic/master/installation/add_seed_cluster_ee/_index.en.md

 for the Seed from the previous step when `kubermatic.example.com` is the main domain where the Kubermatic dashboard/API are available.

 To facilitate this, a wildcard DNS record `*.[seed-name].[kubermatic-domain]` must be created.
-The target of the DNS wildcard record should be the `EXTERNAL-IP` of the `nodeport-proxy` service in the `kubermatic` namespace.
+As with the other DNS records the exact target depends on whether or not LoadBalancer services are supported on the seed.

 #### With LoadBalancers